Albertsons Companies and Takeoff Technologies Develop Strategic Partnership Focused on the Future of Grocery E-Commerce

-According to research by Takeoff Technologies, micro fulfillment centers increase productivity by up to ten times through improved speed, productivity, accuracy, and efficiency.
+According to research by Takeoff Technologies, using grocery automation, micro fulfillment centers increase productivity by up to ten times through improved speed, productivity, accuracy, and efficiency.
 By providing real-time information about inventory, robotic fulfillment can greatly reduce or even eliminate product substitutions.

 “We are living in historic times.
 The grocery industry is transforming its way into the future, and the winners will be the ones getting it right first.
 Albertsons Cos.’ move to expand its micro fulfillment capability is a clear testament of such transformation,” said José V. Aguerrevere, co-founder and chief executive officer of Takeoff.

 About Albertsons Companies